 - Chicago to San Francisco: 10,000 miles

-Other airlines may offer current online specials that can help you find excellent deals for domestic flights and international getaways.
+Other airlines may offer current online specials that can help you find excellent deals for short domestic flights and international getaways.
 However, you will need a flexible schedule to save several miles.

 Related: Best United Airlines Credit Cards

 Alaska Airlines Mileage Plan